RadialDevGroup/ombudsman/ATTENDANCE.md

   discretion.

-* Please plan to work 40 Hours, and no less than 32 doing client-billable, business development or adminstrative work, as available.
+* Please plan to work 40 Hours, and no less than 32 doing client-billable, community, or business development, as available.

-* The remaining 8 hours may be distributed as each person sees fit and used for personal projects, professional development, twitter, Hardforum, etc.
+* The remaining 8 hours may be distributed as each person sees fit and used for personal projects, professional development, twitter, Hardforum, etc. (e.g. 20% time)

 * Please account for your 20% time, any networking events or meetups where you mention the company, etc, along with other reported times.